hackclub/winter/docs/README.md

 ## 💰 The grants

-Grant disbursements were powered by [Hack Club Bank](https://hackclub.com/bank), our fiscal sponsor and banking platform which allowed us to keep them transparent and also send money directly to high schoolers without waiting for institutional support.
+The $73k grant disbursements were powered by [Hack Club Bank](https://hackclub.com/bank), our fiscal sponsor and banking platform which allowed us to keep them transparent (see below) and also send money directly to high schoolers without waiting for institutional support 🏦.

 <a href="https://bank.hackclub.com/graphing-calculator-of-doom"><img width="600" alt="Screenshot of Graphing Calculator of Doom Hack Club Bank accout" src="https://cloud-qqvfg0a75-hack-club-bot.vercel.app/0screenshot_2023-03-02_at_10.55.11_am.png"></a>

-_Hack Club Bank account for [The Graphing Calculator of Doom](https://github.com/hackclub/winter/blob/main/galadrielmccrea.md)_
+_Above is the Hack Club Bank account for [The Graphing Calculator of Doom](https://github.com/hackclub/winter/blob/main/galadrielmccrea.md).
+Our grant account is also transparent!
+Check it out [here ➚](https://bank.hackclub.com/winter-hardware-wonderland)._

-Check out our transparent Hack Club Bank [grant account](https://bank.hackclub.com/winter-hardware-wonderland).
+---

+👀 Explore this repository — or the [website](https://winterlings.dino.icu/) built by [@ZeroQLi](https://github.com/ZeroQLi) — to see what Hack Clubbers built!